 Governing economic hubs and flows in Somali East Africa

-InfoStart date: 1 January, 2014 End date: 31 December, 2019 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 13-03RUC Countries: Ethiopia Kenya Somalia Somaliland Thematic areas: Conflict, peace and security, Economic development and value chains, State building, governance and civil society, Lead institution: Roskilde University (RUC), Denmark Partner institutions: Danish Institute for International Studies (DIIS), Denmark Forum for Social Studies (FSS), Ethiopia University of Nairobi (UoN), Kenya University of Hargeisa (UOH), Somaliland, Somalia Project website: go to website Project coordinator: Tobias Hagmann Total grant: 9,963,719 DKK Project files:
+InfoStart date: 1 January, 2014 End date: 31 December, 2019 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 13-03RUC Countries: Ethiopia Kenya Somalia Somaliland Thematic areas: Conflict, peace and security, Economic development and value chains, State building, governance and civil society, Lead institution: Roskilde University (RUC), Denmark Partner institutions: Danish Institute for International Studies (DIIS), Denmark University of Hargeisa (UOH), Somalia Addis Ababa University (AAU), Ethiopia Forum for Social Studies (FSS), Ethiopia University of Nairobi (UoN), Kenya Project website: go to website (the site might be inactive) Project coordinator: Tobias Hagmann Total grant: 9,963,719 DKK Project files:

 This research and capacity-building project contributes to a better understanding of key economic and political processes that have shaped state formation in the Somali territories since 1991.
 The project wants to explain how the daily management of market centers and commodities contributes to state-building in Somaliland, Puntland, the Somali region of´Ethiopia and the Somali parts of Kenya.
 Thereby the project seeks to contribute to international debates and policy-development about fragile states and post-conflict statebuilding.